History of the Quakers: Native Americans

-Twentieth-century developments

-During the 20th century, Quakerism was marked by movements toward unity, but at the end of the century, Quakers were more sharply divided than ever.
-By the time of the First World War, almost all Quakers in Britain and many in the United States found themselves committed to what came to be called "liberalism", which meant primarily a religion that de-emphasized corporate statements of theology and was characterized by its emphasis on social action and pacifism.
-Hence, when the two Philadelphia and New York Yearly Meetings, one Hicksite, one Orthodox, united in 1955—to be followed in the next decade by the two in Baltimore Yearly Meeting—they came together on the basis of a shared liberalism.
-As time wore on and the implication of this liberal change became more apparent, lines of division between various groups of Friends became more accentuated.
+Twentieth century

 World War I at first produced an effort toward unity, embodied in the creation of the American Friends Service Committee in 1917 by Orthodox Friends, led by Rufus Jones and Henry Cadbury.
 A Friends Service Committee, as an agency of London Yearly Meeting, had already been created in Britain to help Quakers deal with military service problems; it continues today, after numerous name changes, as Quaker Peace & Social Witness.
 Envisioned as a service outlet for conscientious objectors that could draw support from across diverse yearly meetings, the AFSC began losing support from more evangelical Quakers as early as the 1920s and served to emphasize the differences between them, but prominent Friends such as Herbert Hoover continued to offer it their public support.
-Many Quakers from Oregon, Ohio, and Kansas became alienated from the Five Years Meeting (later Friends United Meeting), considering it infected with the kind of theological liberalism that Jones exemplified; Oregon Yearly Meeting withdrew in 1927.
-That same year, eleven evangelicals met in Cheyenne, Wyoming, to plan how to resist the influence of liberalism, but depression and war prevented another gathering for twenty years, until after the end of the second world war.
+Many Quakers from Oregon, Ohio, and Kansas became alienated from the Five Years Meeting (later the Friends United Meeting), considering it infected with the kind of theological liberalism that Jones exemplified; Oregon Yearly Meeting withdrew in 1927.